 Rhizosphere organism activity can be stimulated by increased exudation of carbon compounds (Elliot 1978, Anderson et al. 1981, Curl and Truelove 1986, Whipps 1990).
 Increased exudation of simple carbon chains from the grass plants' roots into the rhizosphere can be triggered by partial defoliation by grazing of grass tillers (Holland et al. 1996, Hamilton and Frank 2001).
-Relatively large quantities of carbon can be exuded from healthy grass tiller roots into the rhizosphere during early phenological growth between the three and a half new leaf stage and the flowering (anthesis) stage (early June to mid July) when photosynthetically active leaf area is sufficient to export carbohydrates (Manske 1999a; Gorder, Manske, and Stroh 2004) and while the aboveground tiller material consists of a high proportion of nitrogen (crude protein) and a low proportion of structural carbohydrates (fiber) (Manske 1996).
-A greater quantity of inorganic nitrogen is available for plant growth and recovery from defoliation as a result of increased conversion of organic nitrogen from elevated rhizosphere organism activity (Coleman et al. 1983, Ingham et al. 1985, Clarholm 1985, Biondini et al. 1988, Klein et al. 1988, Frederick and Klein 1994, Frank and Groffman 1998, Burrows and Pfleger 2002, Rillig et al.
+Relatively large quantities of carbon can be exuded from healthy grass tiller roots into the rhizosphere during early phenological growth between the three and a half new leaf stage and the flower (anthesis) stage (early June to mid July) when photosynthetically active leaf area is sufficient to export carbohydrates (Manske 1999a; Gorder, Manske, and Stroh 2004) and while the aboveground tiller material consists of a high proportion of nitrogen (crude protein) and a low proportion of structural carbohydrates (fiber) (Manske 1996).
+A greater quantity of mineral nitrogen is available for plant growth and recovery from defoliation as a result of increased conversion of organic nitrogen from elevated rhizosphere organism activity (Coleman et al. 1983, Ingham et al. 1985, Clarholm 1985, Biondini et al. 1988, Klein et al. 1988, Frederick and Klein 1994, Frank and Groffman 1998, Burrows and Pfleger 2002, Rillig et al. 2002,

-2002, Bird et al. 2002, Driver et al. 2005).
-The amount of remobilized nitrogen from the remaining shoot is reduced when a greater amount of inorganic nitrogen is available from the media around the root.
-Inorganic nitrogen absorption by the roots greatly increases for several days following partial defoliation of grass tillers (Manske 1999a).
+Bird et al. 2002, Driver et al. 2005).
+The amount of remobilized nitrogen from the remaining shoot is reduced when a greater amount of mineral nitrogen is available from the media around the root.
+Mineral nitrogen absorption by the roots greatly increases for several days following partial defoliation of grass tillers (Manske 1999a).

 Traditional grazing management practices are not beneficial for grassland ecosystems.
-The deferred grazing, 6.0-m seasonlong, and 4.5-m seasonlong management strategies are antagonistic to rhizosphere organism activity and biogeochemical processes of the nitrogen cycle and these traditional grazing practices do not stimulate beneficial grass growth processes (Manske 2007c).
-The rhizosphere organism biomass and activity and the quantity of available inorganic nitrogen decrease by small amounts annually along with proportional decreases in grass density and herbage biomass production.
+The deferred grazing, 6.0-m seasonlong, and 4.5-m seasonlong management strategies are antagonistic to rhizosphere organism activity and biogeochemical processes of the nitrogen cycle and these traditional grazing practices do not stimulate beneficial grass growth processes (Manske 2011b).
+Traditional grazing practices inhibit the quantity of exudated carbon released through grass roots into the rhizosphere, causing a reduction in rhizosphere biomass and volume, resulting in conversion of organic nitrogen into mineral nitrogen at low rates below the threshold amount of 100 lbs/ac, which prevents full activation of the defoliation resistance mechanisms.
+The rhizosphere organism biomass and activity and the quantity of available mineral nitrogen decrease by small amounts annually along with proportional decreases in grass density and herbage biomass production.
 After two, three, or more decades of management of grassland ecosystems with traditional grazing practices, the losses in productivity are substantial.
-The deferred grazing strategy caused a 70.6% decrease in available inorganic nitrogen after 35 years of treatment.
-The 6.0-m seasonlong grazing strategy caused a 51.2% decrease in rhizosphere volume after 20 years of seasonlong treatment.
-The 4.5-m seasonlong grazing strategy did not cause a decrease in inorganic nitrogen after 6 years of treatment but caused a 33.7% decrease in rhizosphere volume after 20 years of treatment (Manske 2007c).
+The deferred grazing strategy caused a 70.6% decrease in available mineral nitrogen after 35 years of treatment.
+The 6.0-m seasonlong grazing strategy caused a 41.9% decrease in mineral nitrogen and a 51.2% decrease in rhizosphere volume after 20 years of seasonlong treatment.
+The 4.5-m seasonlong grazing strategy caused a 27.7% decrease in mineral nitrogen after 6 years of treatment and caused a 33.7% decrease in rhizosphere volume after 20 years of treatment (Manske 2011b).

 The twice-over rotation grazing management strategy is beneficial for grassland ecosystems.
-The advantageous effects from partial defoliation managed with a twice-over rotation grazing strategy caused a 67.7% increase in available inorganic nitrogen after six years of treatment and caused a 122.7% increase in rhizosphere volume after 20 years of treatment (Manske 2007c).
-Enhancement of the nitrogen cycle in grassland ecosystems that causes an increase in available inorganic (mineral) nitrogen results in greater productivity of herbage, livestock, and wildlife.
+The advantageous effects from partial defoliation managed with a twice-over rotation grazing strategy caused a 67.7% increase in available mineral nitrogen after six years of treatment and caused a 122.7% increase in rhizosphere volume after 20 years of treatment (Manske 2011b).
+Enhancement of the nitrogen cycle in grassland ecosystems that causes an increase in available mineral nitrogen results in greater productivity of herbage, livestock, and wildlife.